Sameerbrundavanam/HAD_Seller_home/README.md

 # HAD_Seller_HOME
 #These are the only changes which you need to do after getting a new flutter project, a the size of the actual project is more than 600mb, github is not allowing me to push the entire thing, so i'm just pushing the requierd one's
+#For the complete project, refer to the mail sent to this <shop.manager.code@gmail.com>